mapsync/scottsville-advisory/site/content/post/city-offices-open-at-10-am.md

 ---
-title: City Offices Open at 10 am
+title: City and County Offices Open at 10 am
 draft: false
 date: 2025-02-19T12:08:34.363Z
 description: >-
-  Scottsville City Offices will open at 10 am this morning due to road conditions.
+  Scottsville City Offices and Allen County Offices will open at 10 am this morning due to road conditions.

   No City bus service today.